CharlesBCookman/Portfolio-Project/README.md

 * _Just use this link to see my site URL_
 * _If anything doesn't work or if you have any questions please reach out my email is CharlesBCookman@gmail.com._

-_Credit to Github for hosting the site, my wife for her amazing support, my kiddos for always loving and challenging me, my mom for helping with my kiddos so I can help support my family, and you for your interest in reading this._
+_Credit to Github for hosting the site,
+Maik Jonietz for their photo on https://unsplash.com/photos/_yMciiStJyY, Jackson Sophat for their photo on https://unsplash.com/photos/wUbNvDTsOIc, Gabriel Heinzer for their photo on https://unsplash.com/photos/g5jpH62pwes, my wife for her amazing support, my kiddos for always loving and challenging me, my mom for helping with my kiddos so I can help support my family, and you for your interest in reading this._

 ## Known Bugs